ACCOUNTS & TRADING

 PREMIUM CONTENT & TOOLS

-April 15, is the deadline for filing federal income tax returns unless you receive an extension from the IRS.
+Due to the current economic climate, the deadline for filing federal income tax returns has been extended to July 15, , unless you receive an extension from the IRS.

 You may access forms for your clients directly if you are a registered site user, and if Fidelity performs tax reporting on the funds held by your clients.